makalin/MediForge-Fund/README.md

 5. Launch your application and begin processing real transactions!

 Remember: Mainnet deployments are permanent and involve real cryptocurrency transactions.
 Double-check all contract code and frontend integrations before deploying to Mainnet.

+## Contributing

+We welcome contributions from developers, medical professionals, and innovators who share our vision of democratizing access to medical technology.
+Please see our contributing guidelines for more information.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Disclaimer

+This application is intended for educational and development purposes.
+The provided smart contracts have not been audited for production use.
+Always conduct thorough testing and security audits before deploying to mainnet.